oXis/oxis.github.io/_posts/2021-03-03-GoMacro, a small utility to create Word macros with Go.md

 layout: post
 ---

+Small utility and lib to create Word Documents with malicious macros.

 I was browsing around on Github and found a really nice project by [@EmericNasi](https://twitter.com/emericnasi).
 It's called [macro_pack](https://github.com/sevagas/macro_pack).
 The project uses `win32com` python library to manage different Office documents and inject macro inside them.
 Back when I found out about this project, I was learning Go while also reading **Black Hat Go** by Tom Steele, Chris Patten, and Dan Kottmann.
 So, naturally, I wanted to reproduce some capabilities of `macro_pack`, but in pure Go.
 Because... why not?